PongPong/libpostal/README.md

 Libpostal is a bit different because it's trained on open data that's available to everyone, so we've released the entire training pipeline (the [geodata](https://github.com/openvenues/libpostal/tree/master/scripts/geodata) package in this repo), as well as the resulting training data itself on the Internet Archive.
 It's over 100GB unzipped.

 Training data are stored on archive.org by the date they were created.
-There's also a file stored in the main directory of this repo called `current_parser_training_set` which stores the date of the most recently created training set.
-To always point to the latest data, try something like: ```latest=$(cat current_parser_training_set)``` and use that variable in place of the date.
+There's also a file stored in the main directory of this repo called `data/current_parser_training_set` which stores the date of the most recently created training set.
+To always point to the latest data, try something like: ```latest=$(cat data/current_parser_training_set)``` and use that variable in place of the date.

 ### Parser training sets ###
 All files can be found at https://archive.org/download/libpostal-parser-training-data-YYYYMMDD/$FILE as gzip'd tab-separated values (TSV) files formatted like:```language\tcountry\taddress```.